-When requested by the student in advance, the teaching staff will make themselves available to students prior to or after school.
-In addition, we also have a Learning Resource Coordinator on staff to assist students during the day by appointment.
-Our Learning Resource Coordinator also works with classroom teachers to plan in class interventions for students requiring extra support.
+When requested, the teaching staff will make themselves available to students prior to or after school.
+In addition, we also have a Learning Resource Coordinator on staff to assist students during the day.
+Our Learning Resource Coordinator also works with classroom teachers to plan in-class interventions for students requiring extra support.

 What type of feedback will I receive regarding my child’s academic progress?

 Packets of completed assignments are sent home weekly.
 Teachers will also contact parents if there is a concern.
 Each teacher has an e-mail address to further facilitate parent-teacher communication.
 Report cards are sent home quarterly.
 Parents of students in grades one through eight have ongoing internet access to student grades using PowerSchool.

 Additionally, each homeroom teacher sends out a weekly communication to parents regarding happenings in the classroom.

 How do St. John graduates fare in high school?

 Parents of past graduates have communicated to us that their children were well-prepared for the challenges of high school.
 An alumni survey is sent every year to provide the school with relevant information regarding preparatory needs at the high school level.
 The valedictorian of Greenfield High School class of 2009 was an SJE graduate, as was the 2010 valedictorian at St. Thomas More High School.
 In addition, two of our students have been awarded significant scholarships to St. Thomas More High School based upon performance on entrance exams and leadership qualities over the last two years.

 How do students develop spiritually at St. John?